go-tutorials/go-echo-sql-tutorial/README.md

 ## Database
 #### How to create a cloud postgreSQL database with ElephantSQL
-- create database document: https://www.elephantsql.com/docs/ (Note: use file data.sql (go-sql-rest-api -> data -> data.sql) to get the sql query to create new database)
+- create database document: https://www.elephantsql.com/docs/ (Note: use file data.sql (data -> data.sql) to get the sql query to create new database)
 - get URI link for the app to connect: choose the instance database you want to use after created in ElephantSQL, click "Details" option in the left column.
 Then copy the URL in the "Details" section
-- use URI in code: go to go-sql-rest-api -> configs -> config.yml.
+- use URI in code: configs -> config.yml.
 Then paste the URI above to the sql.data_source_name

 ## Echo Framework
 #### get Echo Framework